labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/exec.md

 sealos exec -c my-cluster --ips 172.16.1.38 "cat /etc/hosts"
 ```

-That concludes the usage guide for the `sealos exec` command.
-We hope this information has been helpful to you.
-If you encounter any issues during the usage, please feel free to ask us for assistance.
+That's the usage guide for the `sealos exec` command, and we hope it has been helpful.
+If you encounter any problems during usage, feel free to ask us.